jhorology/generic-keyboard-with-cliplet/README.md

 ### Function
-The all function has two arguments context and track.
+The all Cliplet's function has two arguments context and track.

 context
 ```